JA Douglas McCurdy Sydney Airport: 2009 Renaming

 On July 27, 2009, the Sydney Airport was renamed after John Alexander Douglas McCurdy, a Canadian aviation pioneer who set a series of aviation records, the first British subject to fly a heavier-than-air machine, and the first Canadian to pilot a flying machine in Canada when he flew the Silver Dart off the ice in Baddeck.
 He was also the holder of Canada's first pilot's licence.
 He established the first aviation school in Canada, the Curtiss Flying School, and was the first manager of Long Branch Aerodrome, Canada's first airport.
 At the beginning of the Second World War, McCurdy became Assistant Director General of Aircraft Production.
 In 1947, McCurdy was appointed Lieutenant Governor of Nova Scotia, a post he continued until 1952.

 2024 Unusual visitor

-On 24 November 2024 an Airbus A300-600ST Beluga enroute from Terceira Island in the Azores, to St. John's diverted to YQY due to inclement weather in St. John's.
+On 24 November 2024, an Airbus A300-600ST Beluga enroute from Terceira Island in the Azores, to St. John's diverted to YQY due to inclement weather in St. John's.
 The aircraft landed around 3 p.m. on Sunday and remained on the terminal apron for the remainder of the day.
 After an overnight stay, the aircraft flew out at 9 a.m.
 Monday, heading to Melbourne Orlando International Airport in Florida via Portsmouth International Airport in New Hampshire.

 Misidentification for Sydney, Australia

-Over the years, several travellers have been sent to this airport after they or their travel agents mistook it for the Sydney Airport in Australia.
-The most recent was on March 31, 2017 when a Dutch traveller booked his own flight.
+Several travellers intending to fly to Sydney Kingsford Smith Airport in Sydney, Australia mistakenly arrived at JA Douglas McCurdy Sydney Airport after they or their travel agents erroneously booked the wrong airport.
+The most recent was on March 31, 2017 when a Dutch traveller booked his own flight from Amsterdam arrived in Sydney, Nova Scotia after a layover in Toronto.